 Water Hardness and pH Range

-The water pH needs to be between 4.5 and 7.0, with a water hardness of 2 to 8 dGH.
+The water pH should be in the range of 4.5 to 7.0, with a water hardness of 2 to 8 dGH.

 Lighting

-You’ll need to perform 25% to 50% water changes every other week or 30% weekly if the tank is densely stocked.
+Perform 25% to 50% water changes biweekly or 30% weekly if your aquarium is heavily stocked.

 Setting Up the Aquarium